mr2raccoon/caactus/README.md

 ## 1. Culturing
 - Culture your cells in a flat bottom plate of your choice and according to the needs of the organims being researched.
 ## 2. Image acquisition
-- In your respective microscopy software environment, save the images of interest to `.tif-format`.
+- In your respective microscopy software environment, export the images of interest to `.tif-format`.
 - From the image metadata, copy the pixel size.

 ## 3. Data Preparation
 ### 3.1 Create Project Directory

 - For portability of the ilastik projects create the directory in the following structure:\
-(Please note: the below example already includes examples of resulting files in each sub-directory)
+([!NOTE]: the below example already includes examples of resulting files in each sub-directory)
-- This allows you to copy an already trained workflow and use it multiple times with new datasets.
+- This allows you to copy an already trained workflow and use it multiple times with new datasets, when relative paths are enabled.

 ```
 project_directory = Main folder